EnvisionRisk/EnvisionRiskRaaS/README.md

 use_date   <- Sys.Date()
 use_symbol <- "AAPL.US"

-# The '_raw' shows that the simulated price changes are denominated in
+# The '_raw' part of the function-name indicates that the simulated price changes
-# the same currency as the stock.
-Use EnvisionRiskRaaS::envrsk_instrument_delta_vector_raw
+# are denominated in the same currency as the stock it self.
-# in case
 api_response <- EnvisionRiskRaaS::envrsk_instrument_delta_vector_raw(
   date   = use_date,
   symbol = use_symbol)

 # Use EnvisionRiskRaaS::envrsk_instrument_delta_vector with base_cur = "DKK" to
-# include the (USD) currency risk as well as currency conversion into DKK.
+# include the (USD/DKK) currency risk.
 # api_response <- EnvisionRiskRaaS::envrsk_instrument_delta_vector(
 #   date     = use_date,
 #   symbol   = use_symbol,